 Baby Rules Guide

-Baby passport photos follow the same basic 2x2 inch standard as adult photos, but there is more flexibility in a few areas.
+Infant passport photos follow the same basic 2x2 inch standard as adult photos, but there is more flexibility in a few areas for newborns and very young babies.
 The key is still a clean face, simple background, and calm setup.

-What matters most in a baby passport photo
+What matters most in an infant passport photo

 Even a technically good photo can fail if blanket edges, fingers, pacifiers, or shadows remain visible after cropping.